AliAlYaman/News-Clustering/README.md

 # News Clustering Analysis

-This repository contains my solutions to the **AI Engineers Notebooks**, originally created (https://github.com/larawehbe/TheAIEngineers-Notebooks).
+My repository (News-Clustering) contains my solutions to the **AI Engineers Notebooks**, originally created (https://github.com/larawehbe/TheAIEngineers-Notebooks).
 These notebooks focus on various machine learning, data preprocessing, and clustering techniques.
 I have worked through the notebooks independently to enhance my understanding and skills in these areas.

 ## Features
 - **Text Preprocessing**: Tokenization, stemming, and stopword removal.